-(a) Preliminary, subject to change.
-The amount of Developer Interest will be finalized in connection with the reimbursement report approved by the Board of Directors prior to disbursement of funds.
+(a) The amount of Developer Interest will be finalized in connection with the reimbursement report approved by the Board of Directors prior to disbursement of funds.

-(b) The TCEQ, in its approval of the Bonds, directed any surplus Bond proceeds to be shown as a contingency line item and be subject to the TCEQ rules on use of surplus Bond funds.
+(b) The TCEQ, in its approval of the Bonds, directed any surplus Bonds proceeds to be shown as a contingency line item and be subject to the TCEQ rules on the use of surplus Bond funds.